webarkit/jsartoolkitNFT/README.md

 ## Using with React

-Try [react-three-arnft](https://github.com/j-era/react-three-arnft) a specific project that use JsartoolkitNFT with React and Three.js.
+Try [react-three-arnft](https://github.com/j-era/react-three-arnft) a specific project that uses JsartoolkitNFT with React and Three.js.

 ## ARnft library

-**JSARToolKitNFT** is used by [ARnft](https://github.com/webarkit/ARnft) a small libary that help developers to create **WebAR** apps.
+**JSARToolKitNFT** is used by [ARnft](https://github.com/webarkit/ARnft) a small library that helps developers to create **WebAR** apps.

 ## Project Structure 📂